ngoue/hearts-tracker/README.md

 ## To Do
 - Display rounds and points
-- Track points per round, strict checks (only advance when moon shot or 26 points totaled) Persist game state ICO crash/restart
+- Track points per round, strict checks (only advance when moon shot or 26 points totaled)
+- Persist game state ICO crash/restart (switch from "savePlayerNames" to always persisting data)
 - Review comments from other apps
-- Swap UserDefaults for [TinyStorage](https://christianselig.com/2024/10/introducing-tiny-storage/
+- Press to edit user/names
+- Quick delete user name